goderich/dissertation/dissertation.md

 Another aberrant form is Plngawan *tinun* 'to weave (PV)' and C'uli' *tənwan* 'to weave (LV)'.^[C'uli' also has *tənunan* 'to weave (LV)', which is a reflex of the Proto-Atayal female register form \*tinun*an*.
 It preserved the male register form with no difference in meaning, but only in the Locative Voice.]
 These are cognate with the Matu'uwal male register form *tinuqun* 'to weave (PV)', but both Plngawan and C'uli' have unexpected vowel coalescence in suffixed forms.
 We can use Matu'uwal evidence to reconstruct Proto-Atayal \*tinuqun 'to weave (PV)' or \*tinuqan 'to weave (LV)' for the male register form.
 In both Plngawan and C'uli', vowel coalescence does not normally occur across a historical \*q: cf. Proto-Atayal \*suq*un* 'to finish, to end (PV)' > Plngawan and C'uli' *suʔun* (not \*\*sun).
 The reflex with vowel coalescence in both Plngawan and C'uli' thus means that either they share an irregularity, or they innovated a different male register form with a final glottal stop, which did allow vowel coalescence to occur.
 S'uli' and Matu'aw only have reflexes of the Proto-Atayal female register form \*tinun*un*, and cannot be used for additional evidence here.

-The Plngawan, S'uli', and Matu'aw reflexes of suffixed forms of the verb 'to close' point to a non-alternating \*u in the final syllable of the root.
-This contrasts with cognates in other dialects, where the vowel becomes \*ə after suffixation (see @sec:historical-schwa-alternations for more on this alternation).
+The Plngawan, S'uli', and Matu'aw reflexes of suffixed forms of the verb \*qələʔ*an* 'to close' point to a non-alternating \*u in the final syllable of the root.
+This contrasts with cognates in other dialects, where the vowel becomes /ə/ after suffixation (see @sec:historical-schwa-alternations for more on this alternation).
 Compare Matu'aw *ʔalwan*, S'uli' *ʔəlwan*, and Plngawan *ʔulon* with Matu'uwal *qalʔan*, Squliq and Skikun *qələʔi* (subjunctive *-i*), Klesan *ləʔan*, all meaning 'to close (LV)'.
 (I reconstruct Proto-Atayal \*qələʔan 'to close (LV)' based on these and the Actor Voice reflexes).
 Matu'aw, S'uli', and Plngawan point to an underlying /u/ vowel, which gets glided in the former two and coalesced in the latter (vowel coalescence is discussed in @sec:vowel-coalescence).
 On the other hand, Squliq, Skikun, and Klesan do not undergo vowel coalescence because underlying /ə/ does not trigger it, and thus the root-final glottal stop is preserved in these dialects.
-Matu'uwal does not have vowel coalescence as a phenomenon, but the form *qalʔan* 'to close (LV)' shows an alternating vowel in the root, which is regularly deleted in this environment (see @sec:historical-schwa-alternations for an explanation of this vowel alternation in Matu'uwal).
+Matu'uwal does not have vowel coalescence as a phenomenon, but the form *qalʔan* 'to close (LV)' reflects an alternating vowel in the root, which is regularly deleted in this environment (see @sec:historical-schwa-alternations for an explanation of this vowel alternation in Matu'uwal).

 #### Shared innovations between S'uli', Matu'aw and Klesan {#sec:shared-innovations-su-kl}